Learning with pyCub: A Simulation and Exercise Framework for Humanoid Robotics

 \subsection{Push the Ball!}

-The first exercise is purely made with the purpose of learning how to control the simulator.
-The goal is to get a ball as far from a table as possible---see \figref{fig:pycub} for visualization.
+The first exercise is purely for the purpose of learning how to control the simulator.
+The goal is to get a ball as far from a table as possible---see \figref{fig:grasp} for visualization.
 Basically, every imaginable approach is allowed.
-Ranging from hitting, pushing, or grasping and throwing the ball.
+Whether hitting, pushing, or grasping and throwing the ball.
 Upon completion, users should be able to control the robot in some of the modes and understand basic functionalities.
-During this exercise, the self-collisions are turned off---it is visible in some examples in the accompanying video.

-The testing script for this exercise computes distance of a ball and a table after two seconds after the last movement of the robot and provides distance in meters.
+The testing script for this exercise computes the distance between a ball and a table after two seconds after the last movement of the robot and provides the distance in meters.